pagar22/laxmi-chit-fund/readme.md

 Infrastructure to support the research and experimentation of my undergrad thesis in software engineering, assessing:

-> **To what extent are Smallcases Kelly-Optimal, and how can their risk adjusted excess return be maximised?**
+> **To what extent are Smallcases Kelly-Optimal, and how can their collective risk adjusted excess return be maximised?**

 ## Structure